Haxos/RES_Labo-HTTPInfra/README.md

 We could also run npm install using node for Windows (outside of docker), but we think it's better to do this step using docker.

 ### Nginx
+For the reverse proxy part, we decided to use Nginx instead of Apache because of the following reasons:
+- It has better peformance
+- It was made for being a reverse proxy so the configuration is simpler
+- We already had experiences with Apache but wanted to test Nginx

+We had to edit the default config files using the following commands:
-Get the default Nginx config : `docker run --rm nginx:1.17 cat /etc/nginx/nginx.conf > docker-images/nginx-reverse-proxy/nginx.conf`.
+- Get the default Nginx config : `docker run --rm nginx:1.17 cat /etc/nginx/nginx.conf > docker-images/nginx-reverse-proxy/nginx.conf`.

-Get the default Nginx proxy : `docker run --rm nginx:1.17 cat /etc/nginx/conf.d/default.conf > docker-images/nginx-reverse-proxy/proxy.conf`
+- Get the default Nginx proxy : `docker run --rm nginx:1.17 cat /etc/nginx/conf.d/default.conf > docker-images/nginx-reverse-proxy/proxy.conf`

 Warning : when copying the config files above from the base image, it was saved in UTF-16 LE encoding.
 After copying back these files to our image, Nginx had problems parsing them.
 We had to convert them back to UTF-8.